mr-mpn/Python-ImageClassifier-NeuralNetwork-GUI/README.md

 y_test = to_categorical(y_test)

 ---------------------------------------------

-next, we build our model with the appropriate number of nodes and optimizer = 'adam' then we train the model with x_train and y_train epochs = 10, shows how many times it goes through the entire dataset then the trained model is saved as baseline.keras
+next we build our model with the appropriate number of nodes and optimizer = 'adam' then we train the model with x_train and y_train epochs = 10 , shows how times it goes through the entire dataset then the trained model is saved as baseline.keras
 Now we can use the trained model in our code 'classifier.py'!

 ---------------------------------------------
 Reminder: Use pip install tensorflow to install the required library

+Credit to Python Simplifed Youtube Channel : https://www.youtube.com/watch?v=h0dglh9elCw&t=560s